 Communities—and People—Are Gone

 The plight of the Iraqi minorities was a tragedy on multiple levels.
 In at least one case, hundreds of residents of a village were killed by fighters of the self-proclaimed Islamic State (IS).
-But in many other cases, people were driven from their homes, their businesses, their friends, and their houses of worship and forced to begin again.
-In effect, their cultures and communities were uprooted.
-Five years later, many of the areas attacked by IS remain insecure, preventing people from returning to rebuild.
+IS fighters captured and enslaved women and girls, notably from the Yezidi community.
+Some women and girls, including those from the Sunni community, were subjected to forced marriages to IS fighters.
+Young boys were forcibly recruited, indoctrinated, and forced to fight as part of IS forces.
+In many other cases, people were driven from their homes, their businesses, their friends, and their houses of worship and forced to begin again.
+In effect, IS uprooted their cultures and communities.
+Years later, many of the areas attacked by IS remain insecure, preventing people from returning to rebuild.

 Clinging to Identity